ronnyvdbr/ronnyvdbr.github.io/README.md

 Login to your Raspberry Pi using pi as username.

 ##### Install Git:
-* sudo apt-get install git-core (in my version of Raspbian already installed per default)
+* sudo apt-get -y install git-core (in my version of Raspbian already installed per default)

 ##### Install our web server lighttpd and enable php on it:
 * sudo apt-get -y install lighttpd php5-common php5-cgi php5